damigreen/computer-science/notes/vsnote/notebook.md

   - soon after he left his girlfriend  he started making plans and working toward
   - his dream in life of traveling and learning more about life and his carrer
   - Expanding is the keyword here it should be your baltle cry when you wake up in the morning

+## Quotes

+- Because you didn’t get this far by being average.

 ## ReCall